woodcock3/iluminate/README.md

 # iluminate
-A Lume starter repo for tailwind and alpine
+A Lume starter repo for windycss (tailwind alternative) and alpinejs